f0i/identify/README.md

 - Periodically update the google public keys
 - Follow the same steps as for the section [Managed Setup](#Managed-Setup) to configure the auth-client

-# Apps that use ICgsi
+# Apps that use Identify

 ## Bitcoin Gift Cards